spark-engine/toolbox/README.md

 - `childOf(el, parent)` - Returns true if an element is a child of another element.
 - `isElement(el)` - Returns true if an object is of type HTML Element.
 - `formData(el)` - Returns [formData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) for ajax form submission, assembled from all inputs beneath a given element.
 If any input is disabled or a child of a `[disabled]` element, they are omitted.
+- `scrollTo(to, options)` - This scrolls the document (or an element) to a y-coordinate or another element with an ease function.

+`scrollTo` Arguments:

+- `to` - a y-coordinate or DOM element.

+Options:

+- `callback: function` - function to trigger on complete
+- `duration: 500` - time in milliseconds to scroll (default: 500)
+- `scroll: element` - element to scroll (default: document root)

 ## Object Tools